Razviar/mtga-pro-tracker/README.md

 ## TRACKER IS NOT UPDATING?
 App crashes or not starting?
 No recent updates uploaded?
 Follow steps:
-1. Make sure you have latest version v.1.6.0.
+1. Make sure you have latest version v.1.6.1.
 It's updated to be compatible with latest MTGA version.
 2. Be sure that you have .NET 4.6.2 or higher
 3. If you are able to see app interface, just click FULL RESET button, then re-input new token.
 4. Try to reboot your PC
 5. Check if antiviruses or firewalls are blocking app traffic, add app to exception

 ## Changelog
+v.1.6.1 released 19/02/2019 (Maintenance Release)
+* Overlay bugs fixes according to users reports.
+Now decks are rendering properly after first match played.
+* Option to disable hotkeys (if they overlap with other software you use).
+* Better data upload: now all events happening in singe second time span will be processed correctly (it was only the latest event from * the second processed before).
+* Many tiny fixes, leading to better stability.
+* Changed "other trackers policy".
+Now app just warns you about the risks, and warns you once per run.
+You can use several trackers at your own risk.

 v.1.6.0 released 04/02/2019 (In-game Overlay fixes)
 * Overlay bugs fixes according to users reports
 * New settings, giving even more customization to overlay